 The Outstanding Researcher Award recognizes and encourages excellence in business communication research.
 The recipient is an ABC member whose research has made an outstanding contribution to the business communication discipline.
 The award recipient receives a plaque and a monetary award, contributed by Board-approved sponsor(s).
 By existing agreement, the Association permits the sponsor(s) to publicize the name of the awardee in advertising.
-The award is sponsored by McGraw-Hill Irwin.
+The award is sponsored by McGraw Hill.

 Candidates for this award should demonstrate the following criteria: